 - Go to our Sign Up page

 - Provide your email and choose a password

 - Confirm your email by clicking the validation link in your inbox

 You will need to define a Public API Key in the File Uploader settings to set a project your files will go to.
 So, navigate to your dashboard and create a new project or discover a Public API Key for an existing one.

 Once you’re in JotForm, navigate to the my forms tab.

 The tab holds all the forms you’ve ever created with JotForm.
 You can see our form is there and named “Become a speaker.”
 Let’s see what’s inside by checking a box to the left of the form title.
 Hit “Edit Form,” and you are in.

 As you can see, there are two buttons for uploading files: one is called “Choose an image” and another “Upload images.”
 Here’s how you add those.

 Click “Add form element.”
 Navigate to “Widgets” and type in “File Uploader” to run a quick search for our integration,

-Here it is, hit the yellow logo, and our widget gets added to your form.
+Here it is, hit the yellow logo, and our file uploader gets added to your form.
 It is added with default settings and needs some configuration.

-The first thing here is setting the label for your new widget.
+The first thing here is setting the label for your new file uploader.
 It is done by clicking the gear icon to the right and navigating to the “Advanced” tab.
 Modify the field called “Question text.”
-Your widget label will change,
+Your file uploader label will change,

 Now, let us get more advanced and click the magic wand icon to the right.
-That opens the widget settings, let’s dig in.
+That opens the file uploader settings, let’s dig in.